arista-eosplus/ztpserver/packer/README.md

     ```
 4. Once the ISO is downloaded, packer brings up a VMWare VM.
 The Anaconda installation will proceed without any user input.
 5. After 10 minutes the OS installation will be complete, the VM will reboot, and you will be presented with a login prompt.
 Resist the urge to log in and tinker - things are still being setup.
-6. You'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
+6. Meanwhile, you'll notice the packer builder ```ssh``` into the VM and begin working on updating, installing and configuring new services.
     ```
     phil:ztpserver phil$ packer build ztps-fedora_20_x86_64.json
     vmware-iso output will be in this color.